mrdbourke/mac-ml-speed-test/README.md

 I thought that the unified memory system on the M-series chips would reduce copying overheads.
 Perhaps this is not yet the case from a software perspective (e.g. PyTorch and TensorFlow are not designed for Apple Silicon).

 Maybe newer frameworks designed for Apple Silicon such as [MLX](https://github.com/ml-explore/mlx) will better utilize the unified memory system.
 This will require further investigation.

+The Geekbench ML results were as expected (newer and bigger chips doing better) with the exception of the M3 Max performing slightly worse on the Neural Engine than the M3 Pro.
+However, I'd take this number with a grain of salt as it will likely be close to unnoticed in real-world applications.

 ## TK - Recommendations